 Located right outside Fenton, Michigan is Tyrone Woods Manufactured Home Community.
-This pet friendly living community is strategically located 30 minutes from Ann Arbor and Flint.
+This pet-friendly living community is strategically located 30 minutes from Ann Arbor and Flint.
 It is also about an hour from Lansing and Detroit.
-Fenton offers plenty of its own amenities, like shopping, a historical downtown, dining, entertainment and education.

-Tyrone Woods provides financing for individuals with various backgrounds.
-The average purchase payment is often $200 to $300 less per month than lease options.
-Minimum down payment typically matches a lease security deposit.
+Tyrone Woods provides chattel mortgage financing for individuals with various backgrounds.
+The average purchase payment is often $200 to $300 less per month than lease options, and minimum down payments typically match a lease security deposit.

 If you are looking to buy a home in Fenton, Tyrone Woods Manufactured Home Community is the place to look.
-Fully renovated manufactured homes are complete with spacious kitchens and master suites.
-Upgrades, like new appliances, new flooring, new utilities, metal roofing, sheds, central air conditioning and more are also available.
+Fully renovated manufactured residences are complete with spacious kitchens and master suites.
+Upgrades, like new appliances, new flooring, new utilities, metal roofing, sheds, central air conditioning, and more are also available.
 There are down payment assistance and referral programs for extra financial support as well.

-Purchasing a manufactured home is a great way to get all the amenities of a traditional house for a much lower cost.
-The value of manufactured homes is unmatched.
-This is a great way to achieve home ownership for millions of Americans.
+Purchasing a manufactured home is a great way to get all the amenities of a traditional house, for a much lower cost.
+The value of manufactured houses is unmatched, and they are a great way to achieve home ownership for millions of Americans.